thebigfilecom/thebigfile-com-dev/submodules/sdk/docs/concepts/pull-dependencies.md

 ## Overview

-The interoperability of canisters on the Internet Computer (IC) is an important feature.
+The interoperability of canisters on the BigFile (IC) is an important feature.

 `dfx` provides a consistent developer workflow for integrating third-party canisters.